montana-knowledge-management/digital-twin-distiller/examples/fem-simulations/Team35/docs/docs/usage.md

 }
 ```

-## Make calls through code
+## 2.2 Make calls through code

->TODO
+> TODO

-## Simulation's platform
+## 2.3 Simulation's platform

+The next step is to set up a FEM solver.
+Since there will be no exotic boundary conditions you can use either Agros2D or
+FEMM.
+In this example we provide a setup for both of the software, and you can choose between them by changing the
+highlighted line.

-You can specify the model's platform.
+You can find more information about the **solver setup** on the [... page](#link-to-long-code-example)

+You can set up a FEM solver.

 There are several platforms that the application can manage.

 The chosen simulation can be made by the selected platform.
-The user can change the platform by rewrite a simple line in a code, and can export a simulation into Agros2D what previously was created by FEMM.
+The user can change the platform by rewrite a simple line in
+a code, and can export a simulation into Agros2D what previously was created by FEMM.

 You can just give the suitable value to the `platform` variable: